RiinSeresuto/mneme/README.md

 # Maku

-Simple photoboth application for the web.
+Simple photobooth application for the web.

 ## Setup